Here is a look at the life of Jimmy Carter, the 39th president of the United States.

-Marriage: Rosalynn (Smith) Carter
+Marriage: Rosalynn (Smith) Carter (July 7, 1946-present)

-Children: Amy Lynn, 1967; Donnel Jeffrey (Jeff), 1952; James Earl III (Chip), 1950; John William (Jack), 1947
+Children: Amy Lynn, Donnel Jeffrey “Jeff,” James Earl III “Chip” and John William “Jack”

-Education: Georgia Southwestern College, 1941-1942; Georgia Institute of Technology, 1942-1943; US Naval Academy, B.S.
-1946
+Education: Georgia Southwestern College, 1941-1942; Georgia Institute of Technology, 1942-1943; US Naval Academy, B.S., 1946

 Created the Department of Energy and established a national policy to address the energy shortage.

-1953 - Works on his own farm in Plains, Georgia, and operates Carter’s Warehouse, a general purpose seed and farm supply company.
+1953 - Works on his own farm in Plains, Georgia, and operates Carter’s Warehouse, a general-purpose seed and farm supply company.

 1966 - Runs for governor and loses to Lester Maddox.

-1970 - Runs for governor a second time and wins.
+November 3, 1970 - Runs for governor a second time and wins.

 1974 - Serves as the Democratic National Committee campaign chairman for the 1974 congressional elections.

-January 20, 1977 - Inauguration.
+January 20, 1977 - Inaugurated.

 March 26, 1979 - In a ceremony in Washington, Egypt and Israel formally sign a peace treaty ending 31 years of war between them.
 The successful Camp David Accords are one of the highlights of Carter’s presidency.

 November 4, 1979 - The US Embassy in Tehran, Iran, is stormed and diplomatic staff are taken hostage.
-Carter’s inability to successfully negotiate release of the hostages became a major political liability.
+Carter’s inability to successfully negotiate release of the hostages becomes a major political liability.
 The hostages are released on January 20, 1981, the day of Ronald Reagan’s inauguration.

 1982 - Becomes a professor at Emory University in Atlanta.